 Note: Remember, the AutoCorrect capability spell check is not triggered automatically in Excel, you have to invoke it on your own.
 That’s the reason that Excel can’t spell check as you type your text.

-With Application.AutoCorrect 'this code turns on Automatic text corrections .ReplaceText = True end With
+With Application.AutoCorrect <p style="padding-left: 30px;">'this code turns on Automatic text corrections</p> <p style="padding-left: 30px;">.ReplaceText = True</p> end With

-With Application.AutoCorrect 'this code turns off Automatic text corrections .ReplaceText = False end With
+With Application.AutoCorrect <p style="padding-left: 30px;">'this code turns off Automatic text corrections</p> <p style="padding-left: 30px;">.ReplaceText = <strong>False</strong></p> end With

-For completeness, in this section we’ll go ahead and review how the spell checking correction options work on Microsoft PowerPoint and Word.
+A few users asked about the auto spelling capabilities of other Microsoft Office suite applications.
+In this section we’ll go ahead and review how the spell checking correction options work on Microsoft PowerPoint and Word.

-Turning on Auto spell checks
+Turn on spell checks in Excel

 As mentioned above, Word automatically checks your content and grammar as you type those.
 If for some reason, this capability is not enabled in your system, proceed as following.